 Mobile betting environment

-Per Colorado bill HB 19-1327, licensees will be given the option of applying for license types under three classifications: a master license (for existing casino properties), a sports betting operator license (brick-and-mortar partners), and an internet sports betting license.
+Per Colorado bill HB 19-1327, licensees will be given the option of applying for license types under three classifications: a master license (for existing casino properties), an operator license (brick-and-mortar partners), and an internet license.
 According to the law, only existing Colorado casinos in Cripple Creek, Black Hawk and Central City will be eligible to apply for a master license.
 In total, 33 casinos statewide could begin accepting sports wagers if licensed.

 While some states are hesitant to adopt mobile, New Jersey has produced a remarkable case for holdouts indicating consumer demand for mobile platforms and the windfall that could be generated.
 Of the Garden State’s record monthly handle of $487.9 mm in October, 85.4% came from online/mobile sports wagering.
 For 2019 year-to-date, more than $2.85 billion of the state’s $3.46 billion in handle derives from online wagers.